thijskuilman/imageshack-images-downloader/README.md

 # ImageShack downloader
 Perhaps you have used ImageShack in the past, just like me.
 ImageShack made some strange moves in the past few years, including removing your uploaded images.
-I created this tool so you can download your images and move it to a better hosting service.
+I created this tool so you can download your images and move it to a another image hosting service.

 ## Requirements
 You'll need Python and Node (at least v6.4.0) to run this tool.